John of Nepomuk: Legend

-There was no confusion about why John of Nepomuk was executed.
-His life was relatively well documented by chroniclers like Abbott Ladolf of Sagan.
+John of Nepomuk's life and death were relatively well documented by chroniclers such as Abbott Ladolf of Sagan.
 John of Posilge's chronicle of the Teutonic Order also includes John's story.

 By the middle of the 15th century, John of Nepomuk's killing was reinvented as a story about the importance of the seal of confession.
-Through a series of inaccurate histories, the legend grew that King Wenceslaus IV executed John because he had heard the Queen's confession and would not reveal her secrets.
+Through a series of inaccurate histories, the legend grew that King Wenceslaus IV executed John because he had heard the Queen's confession and would not reveal any of her secrets.
 The story first appeared in Thomas Ebendorfer's Chronica regum Romanorum (Chronicle of the Roman Kings, 1459).
 Pavel Žídek's Jiří(ho) správovna (Advice for the King, 1471) embroidered the tale: The jealous King feared his wife was unfaithful and ordered "Magister Johannes" to reveal the name of her lover.
 When John refused, the King ordered him drowned.
 The river dried up after the execution.

 Another embellishment on the story held that a heavenly glow descended on John's body in the river.
 The spectacle drew the attention of the populace.
 The Queen burst in on Wenceslaus to ask what was causing the light on the river, and the King was so ashamed that he fled to his country estate.

 In 1483 John of Krumlov, dean of St. Vitus cathedral, placed John's death in 1383.
 The mistake was possibly due to a transcription error.
 Krumlov's date created confusion as to which of King Wenceslaus' two wives confessed to Nepomuk.
 Krumlov's error was parroted in Wenceslaus Hajek's Annales Bohemorum (1541).
 Hajek proposes that there were two Johns of Nepomuk.
 The first was killed in 1383 after keeping the queen's confession sealed.
 The second was killed in 1393 over the dispute about the abbot of Kladruby.
 Hajek influenced historians for two centuries.

 John's legend grew more florid in the 17th and 18th centuries.
 Boleslaus Balbinus's Vita Beati Joannis Nepomuceni Martyris (1670) was a particularly influential version of the tale.
-The weight of all this bad history on John's canonization has been described as "one of the most tremendous blunders ever perpetrated by an infallible authority".
+A 19th-century author described Balbinus's embellishments on John's hagiography as "one of the most tremendous blunders ever perpetrated by an infallible authority".

-In 1961, the Catholic church officially recognized the falsity of the story that John was killed for keeping the queen's confession a secret.
 John of Nepomuk's original entry in Roman Martyrology was for May 16 and read, "At Prague, in Bohemia, St. John Nepomucen, a canon of the metropolitan church, who, being tempted in vain to betray the secret of confession, was cast into the river Moldau, and thus won the palm of martyrdom."
 In the current version, the saint's entry for March 20 reads, "At Prague in Bohemia, Saint John of Nepomuk, priest and martyr, who in defending the Church received many punishments from King Wenceslas the Fourth and, exposed to torture and torment, was finally thrown into the Moldavian River while still breathing."